chargehive/configuration/docs/connectors/connector.md

              FieldName | Definition

 ----------------------:|:---
-siteID | The site ID on your Kount Account merchantID | The Merchant Id of your Kount Account configKey | The configuration key defined within your Kount account apiKey | The API key defined in your Kount account dataCollectorURL | The Kount data collection URL and will be test or a production URL depending on the environment riskInquiryServiceURL | The Kount risk inquiry URL and will be test or a production URL depending on the environment environment | Must be either "test" or "production"
+siteID | The site ID for your Kount Account - this will be given to you by Kount merchantID | The Merchant Id for your Kount Account - this will be given to you by Kount configKey | The configuration key defined within your Kount account apiKey | The API key for your Kount account -> Admin -> API Keys, create a new Key. dataCollectorURL | The Kount data collection URL and will be test or a production URL depending on the environment.
+Kount will provide this. riskInquiryServiceURL | The Kount risk inquiry URL and will be test or a production URL depending on the environment.
+Kount will provide this. environment | Must be either "test" or "production"

 ### MaxMind